Azure/container-apps-deploy-pipelines-task/README.md

 Registry.
 For more information on how to install Docker on the agent, please see [this document](https://docs.docker.com/get-docker/).

+### pack CLI

+The [pack CLI](https://buildpacks.io/docs/tools/pack/) is maintained by the Cloud Native Buildpacks project and is used by this task to create runnable application images for the user when the application source code is provided and no additional Dockerfile is provided or found.
+A [builder](https://buildpacks.io/docs/concepts/components/builder/) was created by Oryx to take in the application source code provided to this task and produce an image that could then be pushed to an image registry and used within a Container App to build and run the application.

+A stable version of the pack CLI is installed on the Azure Pipelines agent executing the task, and depending on the base OS of this agent, different tools will be leverage to assist with the installation:
+- On Windows runners:
+  - A set of PowerShell commands are executed to do the following:
+    - Creates a `pack` folder in the agent's temporary folder, if the `pack` folder doesn't already exist
+    - Downloads the pack CLI `.zip` into this `pack` folder
+    - Unzips the content from this `.zip` and places them in the `pack` folder
+    - Deletes the `.zip`
+- On non-Windows runners:
+  - `curl` will be used to pull down the `.tgz` containing the `pack` executable
+  - `tar` will be used to unzip the `.tgz` and place the `pack` executable in `/usr/local/bin`

 ### Azure Container Registry

 An [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry/) must exist that the user